shahabahreini/AI-Commit-Assistant/README.md

 3. Select your preferred AI provider
 4. Add API key (skip for GitHub Copilot and Ollama)
 5. Choose optimal model for your use case
+6. **Optional**: Enable "Prompt Customization" and "Save Last Custom Prompt" for enhanced workflow

 ### 3. Generate Commits

 1. Stage your changes in Git
 2. Click the "AI" button in Source Control panel
+3. **Optional**: Add custom context (saved automatically if enabled)
-3. Review and edit the generated commit message
+4. Review and edit the generated commit message
-4. Commit your changes
+5. Commit your changes

 ## Model Selection Guidelines